liferay/liferay-docs/devGuide/en/chapters/05-remote-services.markdown

 parameter order, request type, response type, and return type are conveniently specified in the WSDL for each Liferay web service.
 It's all there for you!

-Next let's implement a web service client implemented in PHP.
+Next, let's implement a web service client implemented in PHP.

 ### SOAP PHP Client [](id=soap-php-client-liferay-portal-6-2-dev-guide-05-en)